creator-signal/fork-forgejo-runner/examples/docker-compose/README.md

 The `compose-demo-workflow.yml` compose file runs two demo workflows:
 * one to verify the `Forgejo runner` can pick up a task from the Forgejo instance and run it to completion.
-* one to verify docker can be run inside the `Forgejo runner` container's.
+* one to verify docker can be run inside the `Forgejo runner` container.

 A new repository is created in root/test with the following workflows: